octoblu/meshblu/readme.md

 GET /devices

-Returns all devices available to you on Skynet.
+Returns an array of all devices available to you on Skynet.
 Notice you can query against custom properties i.e. all drones or light switches and online/offline etc.

 ```
 curl http://localhost:3000/devices